 Practice vs. practise

-In British English and most other varieties of English from outside North America, practice is the noun, and practise is the verb.
-There is no such distinction in American English, where practice is both a noun and a verb.
-Canadian English also favors practise as the verb, but practice appears with relative frequency (about a third as often as practise).
+In the main varieties of English from outside North America, practice is the noun, and practise is the verb.
+For instance, we would say that a doctor with a private practice practises privately.
+There is no such distinction in American English, where practice is both a noun and a verb, and practise is not used at all.
+Canadian English also favors practise as the verb, but practice appears with relative frequency as a verb (about a third as often as practise).

 Examples